Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Convex formulation of the data-driven performance estimation problem

-We obtain finite-dimensional representations of~$(f, x^0) \in \fclassX$ by evaluating the function~$f$ and its (sub)gradient only at the points encountered by the algorithm.
-This is the only function information required to compute the performance metrics in Table~\ref{tab:perfmetr}.
+We obtain finite-dimensional representations of~$(f, x^0) \in \fclassX$ by evaluating the function~$f$ and its gradient only at the points encountered by the algorithm starting from~$x^0$, which is the only function information required to compute the performance metrics.